The hidden costs of “DIY buying”

 Talk themselves into compromises they regretted later

-Let go of better properties early on because they didn’t have support
+Walk away from better options because they didn’t have support

 Buying alone costs more than you think